samhaaf/useful_scripts/README.md

 ---

 ### gittree (Alias: gree)
-Prints to stdout in the same format as the native `tree` command, but it skips files that match patterns in the `.gitignore` files.
+It's like the native `tree` command, but it skips files that match patterns in the `.gitignore` files.

 ---